Recipes Worth Repeating

 A spoon breaking into the egg, releasing liquidy yolk.

-Once our eggs cook to our liking, we pull them out of the oven, sprinkle with fresh chopped basil and get ready to enjoy one decadent brunch.
+Once the eggs cook to our liking, pull them out of the oven, sprinkle them with fresh chopped basil and get ready to enjoy one decadent brunch!

 Freshly chopped basil sprinkled over two eggs en cocotte with a plate of biscuits.